Zanele Muholi: Photography

 Muholi's photography has been compared to the way W.E.B.
 DuBois subverted the typical representations of African Americans.
 Both Muholi and Du Bois have created an archive of photos, working to dismantle dominant, pre-existing perceptions of the subjects they chose to photograph.
 Muholi views their work as collaborative, referring to the individuals they photograph as "participants" rather than as subjects.
 With the term "participants" Muholi allows their participants to collaborate on poses instead of Muholi placing them in positions.
 Seeking to empower their subjects, Muholi often invites participants to speak at events and exhibitions, adding the participant's voice to the conversation.
 Through their artistic approach they hope to document the journey of the African queer community as a record for future generations.
 They try to capture the moment without negativity or focusing on the prevalent violence, portraying the LGBTQI community as individuals and as a whole to encourage unity.
 Thus, their work can be considered documentative, recording the overall community LGBTI of South Africa and their challenges, and at times, more specifically the struggle of black lesbians.
-Before 1994, black lesbian voices were excluded from the making of a formal queer movement.
+Before 1994, black lesbian voices were largely excluded from the making of a formal queer movement.
 Muholi's efforts of creating a more positive visualization of LGBTI Africans combats the homophobic-motivated violence that is prevalent in South Africa today, especially in the case of black lesbians.
 While black women's bodies appear frequently throughout sexualized pop-culture, black lesbians are viewed (through the lens of the patriarchy and heteronormativity) as undesirable.
 This negative view of homosexuals in Africa lead to violence, such as murder and rape, and rejection from their families.
 Muholi's Zukiswa (2010), shows an African lesbian woman making eye contact with the viewer, displaying an unwavering gaze of confidence, self-awareness, and determination.
 This example encourages awareness, acceptance, and positivity with the queer community as well as South Africa.

 Although Muholi became known as a photographer who engaged with the then-invisible lives of black lesbians in South Africa, they began to recognize this idea of "gender within gender."
 In 2003, and their sense of community definitively began to include trans people.
 Muholi was employed as a photographer and reporter for Behind the Mask, an online magazine on LGBTI issues in Africa.

 Muholi first received global attention from the art world in 2012 at Documenta, a world-famous exhibition of modern and contemporary art in (Germany), for a series of portraits of lesbians and transgender participants titled: Faces and Phases.
 The photos were also exhibited at Stedelijk Museum Amsterdam.